 But to hear the "experts" tell it, and I read just about everything they have to say – the market has become too "overbought," the charts are showing "double tops," "historically high COTs," etc.

 They've had their subscribers in and out, or are still out, waiting for that "correction."

 Yes, we may soon see the kind of "pullback" the Cassandras have been predicting.
 How long it will last, how deep it will go, I cannot say.

-But I do know that for most of the procrastinators, it won't go low enough or last long enough for them to actually get off the dime and do something.
+But I do know that for most procrastinators, it won't go low enough or last long enough for them to get off the dime and do something.